 The demand for luxuries, then, initially came from court societies.
 Werner Sombart (1967) makes the case for the significance of court societies as centres of luxury consumption which stimulated an appetite for new goods, fashion and exotica.
 In the pre-modern societies of Medieval Europe, princely and ecclesiastical courts acted as centres of luxury.
-These have been regarded as key sites for civilizing processes (good manners, civility, refined taste and high culture) involving the taming of the warrior nobility who had to learn the restraints, wit and self-control of the courtier (Elias, 1994b).
+These have been regarded as key sites for civilizing processes (good manners, civility, refined taste and high culture) involving the taming of the warrior nobility who had to learn the restraint, wit and self-control of the courtier (Elias, 1994b).
 In his depiction of the court society Elias (1983) argues that luxury was anything but superfluous, being part of the self-assertion of the ruling groups.
 Elias, following Sombart (1967) mentions the emergence of the Pope’s court at Avignon as the first modern court which brought together churchmen, nobles and beautiful women.
 While princely courts in Italy soon followed, it was in France from the end of the sixteenth century onwards that we find the highest development of court life, especially with the court of Louis XIV of France.

-Luxuries were not just to be enjoyed and taken in, but enjoyed in highly coded and finely graded ways.
+Luxuries were meant to be enjoyed in highly coded and finely graded ways.
 The king, lords, courtiers all wore fine clothes whose significance was carefully marked and noted.
 There were numerous advisors on court ritual, who provided not just input on manners, but instilled careful and repetitive lessons in etiquette – how to bow, walk, greet people of differing stations in life; how to dance; sip one’s wine.
 The public ceremonials in particular could be quite an ordeal.
-The slightest mistake, such as slipping in a dance, threatening to provoke ridicule and gossip couldmake one leave the court.
+The slightest mistake, such as slipping in a dance, threatened to provoke ridicule and gossip.
 Masking one’s feelings and controlling body language, along with the correct demeanour in wearing clothes and use of possessions became essential.
 In ‘good society’ it was important to distinguish oneself from vulgar associations, provincialism and of course the despised middle classes.

 Consumption, the eating of gourmet food at elaborate banquets, the savouring of fine wines, the appreciation of paintings, of specially cultivated exotic flowers and fruits, was not just sensory pleasure, but involved highly qualified and discriminatory taste; the training of the sensibilities to appreciate what we have come to know as high culture.
 The provision of such rituals occasions, along with the elaborate staged spectacles involving actors, animals, music, fireworks, in pageants and masques, were prohibitively expensive.
 But such was the power of Kings like Louis XIV that it was impossible to avoid the royal request and lords and courtiers were obliged to engage in the provision of competitive display and entertainments to the point of ruin.